Raffaello/board-m-n-k/README.md

 ### Board representation

-from 2D array to ???
-(1D? easier for hashing?)
+from 2D array to 1D.

 - [ ] replace with 1D array and compute the moves as `i*n+j` for the exact index position
 - [ ] simplify the checking of end game looking around the value and moving trough the array.
 - [ ] simplify hashing.
 - [ ] consider to use a bit board for each player to represent the game.